What does git checkout origin do?

 The answer

-Putting all of the above together, we finally understand what git checkout origin
+Putting all of the above together, we finally understand what git checkout origin does:

 To achieve what you actually wanted, tell Git to create a branch named

-“origin” that points at the same commit as origin/origin
+“origin” that points at the same commit as origin/origin:

 $ git checkout -b origin origin/origin